 The patella bone is surrounded by tendons, and rests in a groove at the end of the femur.
 The patella is held in place by ligaments and tendons.
 A kneecap or patella dislocation occurs when the patella bone is pushed out of place, and soft tissues such as ligaments, muscles and tendons are damaged.
-Patella dislocations are most common in children and young adults.
+Knee dislocations are most common in children and young adults.

-Symptoms of a dislocated patella include:
+Symptoms of a dislocated patella or dislocated knee include: